LEGNet: A Lightweight Edge-Gaussian Network for Low-Quality Remote Sensing Image Object Detection: Method

 \subsection{LEGNet Architecture Overview}

-As shown in Figure~\ref{fig_arch}, LEGNet is a multi-stage architecture that progressively extracts multi-scale features with downsampling ratios of 1/4, 1/8, 1/16, and 1/32 for Stages 1-4, respectively.
-It consists of three main components: a LoG-stem layer, downsampling modules using the deep robust feature downsampling (DRFD) method, and lightweight edge-Gaussian (LEG) blocks.
+As shown in \cref{fig_arch}(a), LEGNet adopts a four-stage architecture that progressively extracts multi-scale features with downsampling ratios of 1/4, 1/8, 1/16, and 1/32.
+It comprises three main components: a LoG-Stem layer, downsampling based on DRFD module~\cite{lu2023robust}, and lightweight edge-Gaussian (LEG) blocks.